Tips to Hear the Phone Ring | Hearing Loss

 What tools are available to help either landline or cell phones be more audible?

 As speaking on the phone is one of the biggest barriers for a person with hearing impairment, technology in this area is constantly evolving.
-The most low-tech solution is to increase the volume of your calls or listen over the loudspeaker.
-However, this can distort that sound and make it even less intelligible.
+The simplest is to increase the volume of your calls or listen over the loudspeaker.
+However, this can distort the sound and make it even less comprehensible.

-The oldest technology involves a telecoil in hearing aids.
+The oldest technology involves hearing aids with telecoils.
 When the telecoil is close to the telephone headset, it amplifies the phone signal and reduces background noise.
-This is a setting your hearing health professional must enable when programming the hearing aids, so be sure to let her know if you would like this option.
+This is a setting your hearing health professional must enable when programming the hearing aids, so be sure to let them know if you would like this option.
 You can determine whether your landline is compatible with a telecoil by checking if it has the ‘HAC’ (hearing aid compatible) sticker on it.

 When speaking on the phone with your hearing aids, be sure to hold the phone directly over the hearing aid’s microphones.
-In a custom in-the-ear hearing aid, this will mean holding the phone the usual way, directly over your outer ear.
+With a custom in-ear hearing aid, this will mean holding the phone the usual way (directly over your outer ear).
 If you wear a behind-the-ear (BTE) hearing aid, hold the phone just above and behind your ear, against the BTE component.

 In the last five years iPhones, and more recently Android devices, have become hearing aid compatible.
 Using 2.4GHz and Bluetooth technology, certain hearing aids can stream sound directly from the cell phone, making phone calls clearer and easier to understand than ever before.
 Other hearing aids come with a wearable streamer appliance that connects the phone and hearing aids for improved sound quality.

-For people with severe to profound hearing loss who may still struggle on the phone, there are captioned telephone options whereby whatever the person you are speaking to is saying, is virtually instantly transcribed into words that appear on the phone’s screen through voice recognition software.
+For people with severe to profound hearing loss who may still struggle on the phone, there are captioned telephone options where speech is instantly transcribed into words that appear on the phone’s screen via voice recognition software.
 This technology comes in landlines and cell phone apps.

-In the United States, people with hearing impairment can get a captioned landline free through the Americans with Disabilities Act.
+In the United States, people with hearing loss can receive a free captioned landline via the Americans with Disabilities Act.
 You will just need your hearing health professional or doctor to sign a certificate confirming your hearing loss.
 Companies that offer these phones include CapTel, CaptionCall, ClearCaptions, and InnoCaption.
-The phones are telecoil-compatible, user-friendly, and come with extra-large screens with adjustable font sizes to read the conversation.
-Some even have the option to adjust the sound of the phone based on your audiogram so that the phone’s sound is optimized for you at the same time as the captions.
+The phones are telecoil-compatible, user-friendly, and come with extra-large screens and adjustable font sizes to read the conversation.
+Some even have the option to adjust the sound of the phone based on your audiogram so the sound is optimized for you at the same time as the captions.